bobpeulen/apache_kafka/oci_streaming/README.md

+# Example of Producing and Consuming for OCI Streaming

 1. Create compute instance.
 Oracle Linux 7.
 2. Run the below to install Git, clone the repo, and install several packages